papiche/Astroport.ONE/docs/ORACLE_SYSTEM_FULL.md

 - Trust starts with the Ğ1 blockchain WoT (Duniter certification)
 - Extends to NOSTR-based DIDs (MULTIPASS)
 - Further extends to specific competencies (Oracle permits)

+### 2.1.1.
+WoTx2: Evolving Web of Trust

+**WoTx2** is an advanced permit system where competencies can be **discovered and expanded** through attestations:

+- **Traditional WoT**: Fixed competencies defined at permit creation
+- **WoTx2**: Competencies can be revealed during attestations, expanding the permit's scope
+- **Virtuous Circle**: Students become instructors, discovering new talents through the attestation process

+**Example**: PERMIT_DE_NAGER (Swimming Instructor)
+- Base competencies: Swimming instruction, Water safety, Rescue techniques
+- Revealed competencies: Synchronized swimming, Open water rescue, Aqua-fitness (discovered during attestations)
+- The more competencies, the more attestations required (2 + number of competencies)

 ### 2.2.
 Multi-Signature Validation